 We do not offer a photocopying service, and self-service photocopying of archives, manuscripts or rare books is not permitted for conservation and security reasons.
-Some SOAS theses may be photocopied.
 Please contact staff in Archives and Special Collections for further details.

 Readers are welcome to bring a camera with them when visiting us so that they can take copies of Archives and Special Collections material for non-commercial research.
 The only restrictions we place on taking photographs are that:

 - they comply with copyright law.